Hey! How are you doing?

 - 1 Idea 9 Questions: Hybrid Meetings are Terrible

-The Best Thing I Read In Last Two Weeks
+The Best Thing I Read In the Last Two Weeks

 "The availability heuristic explains why winning an award makes you more likely to win another award.
 It explains why we sometimes avoid one thing out of fear and end up doing something else that’s objectively riskier. ...
 It explains why the five people closest to you have a big impact on your worldview. ...
 And it explains why bad publicity can still be beneficial in the long run."